Organization of the Luftwaffe (1933–1945): Luftgaue

 These sections were numbered in Arabic numerals followed by a Luftgau designator.
 For example, section 3 of Luftgau VI would be designated '3/VI'.
 Flying units used the services of a Luftgau through Flughafenbereichkommandanturen (Airfield Regional Commands).
 Each Luftgau usually had five such commands.
 Each regional command was divided into five or more Einsatzhafenkommandanturen (Operational Airfield Commands).
 The operational commands were located at the airfields where it serviced the flying units.

 Luftflotte

-Operationally under the OKL, all Luftwaffe units were organized into Luftflotte, which were equivalent to an army group.
-Its size and number of subordinated units, was flexible and changed depending on need.
+Operationally under the OKL, all Luftwaffe units were organised into Luftflotte, which were equivalent to an army group.
+Their size and number of subordinated units, was flexible and changed depending on need.
 The Luftflotten were created according to the geographical area.
 As the Wehrmacht occupied new territories, new Luftflotten were created.
 Each Luftflotte, had an adjutant or staff officer assisting the commanding officer.
 Although a Luftflotte could be moved from one area to another by the RLM, the Luftflotte had absolute control over all aspects of aviation in that area, including ground operations.
 This also included legal, administration, signals and supply work.
 They were essentially divided into operational or administrative commands.
 The signal services consisted of three Luft-Nachrichtenregimenter (signals regiments) in a Luftflotte.
 There was also a Fliegerabwehrkanone (Flak) unit.